userfrosting/UserFrosting/docker/README.md

 Second, initialize a new UserFrosting project:

-1. Copy `app/sprinkles/sprinkles.example.json` to `app/sprinkles/sprinkles.json`
+1. Copy `app/sprinkles.example.json` to `app/sprinkles.json`
 2. Run `chmod 777 app/{logs,cache,sessions}` to fix file permissions for web server.
-(NOTE: File permissions should be properly secured in a production environment!) or run `chown -R 33 app/` (Changes the user to the www-data user in of image, more information [here](https://serversforhackers.com/c/dckr-file-permissions) )
+(NOTE: File permissions should be properly secured in a production environment!) or run `sudo chown -R 33 app/` (Changes the user to the www-data user in of image, more information [here](https://serversforhackers.com/c/dckr-file-permissions) )
 2. Run `sudo docker-compose run composer install` to install all composer modules.
 3. Run `sudo docker-compose run node npm install` to install all npm modules.